CreoAtive/python-sync/README.md

 # python-sync

 A little package to mimic git-like-syncing-behaviour for large binary files with python and rsync.
+Best is to compile your own binary with PyInstaller and append it to $PATH.

+You may add any of rsync's double-dash options to modify the sync command.

 Deleted files will be moved to .repository/backups/<date>.

 ## init repository